Player Review 2018: Victor Oladipo | Indiana Pacers

 That, too.

 Oladipo wasn't voted a co-captain by his teammates before the season began.
-That honor went to a pair of holdovers from the previous season, Thad Young and Myles Turner.
+That honor went to a pair of holdovers from the previous season, Thaddeus Young and Myles Turner.
 Oladipo, however, emerged as the team's most influential player as the season progressed because of that "positively infectious" attitude.
 He didn't just break into song in the locker room following victories at The Fieldhouse, he did it when he arrived for morning practices across the street at St. Vincent Center in the dog days of the season.

 The Pacers missed that when he didn't play, along with all those things that show up in the box score.

 Oladipo is the leading candidate for the NBA's Most Improved Player award.
-If he wins, he'll follow in the upwardly mobile footsteps of former Pacers Jalen Rose, Jermaine O'Neal, Danny Granger and Paul George.
+If he wins, he'll follow in the upwardly mobile footsteps of former Pacers Jalen Rose, Jermaine O'Neal, Danny Granger, and Paul George.
 He would be a worthy winner, certainly.
-He set personal bests in shooting accuracy, scoring, rebounding, assists, steals and blocks, but not turnovers or fouls.
+He set personal bests in shooting accuracy, scoring, rebounding, assists, steals, and blocks, but not turnovers or fouls.
 His playing time was in line with each of his four previous NBA seasons, so it wasn't simply a matter of being on the court longer.
 It was a matter of his involvement in the offense, which is exactly what he was seeking, as he stated when he first met Pritchard following the trade that brought him to the Pacers with Domantas Sabonis for George.

-Oladipo's usage rate of 30.1 meant he shot the ball, turned it over or drew a foul on that percentage of the Pacers' plays.
+Oladipo's usage rate of 30.1 meant he shot the ball, turned it over, or drew a foul on that percentage of the Pacers' plays.
 It far surpassed his previous season (21.4) in Oklahoma City, when he played in the long shadow of Russell Westbrook.
-Myles Turner's usage rate of 20 was a distant second among the Pacers starters, an indication of the free rein given to Oladipo in the offense.
+Myles Turner's usage rate of 20 was a distant second among the Pacers' starters, an indication of the free rein given to Oladipo in the offense.

 For the most part, he didn't abuse it.
 He was as much a point guard as a shooting guard given how often he initiated the offense.
 That only made sense for someone who's probably the quickest and fastest player in franchise history and provided the best hope for a layup or dunk.
 Besides, he finished with a career-high assist average.